 We collect, use and disclose personal information for the primary purpose of conducting our business, which includes:

-- where disclosure is necessary to prevent or lessen serious threat to the life or health of a client, employee or another person;
+- where disclosure is necessary to prevent or lessen serious threat to the life or health of a client, team member or another person

-- doing something that one would reasonably expect us to do using the information; and
+- doing something that one would reasonably expect us to do using the information

 - where you otherwise provide your consent, whether express or implied.

 In conducting our operations, we may share some of your personal information with third parties such as outsourced service providers and contractors.
 Unless you have agreed (or the consent of a parent or guardian has been obtained), these parties are not allowed to use your personal information for any other purpose except to assist in conducting our operations.

 Although we take all reasonable measures to secure your information, we are not responsible for third party circumvention of security measures on our electronic databases or at any of our premises.
 Please note that third party recipients of personal information may have their own privacy policies and we are not responsible for their actions, including their handling of personal information.